tomekzaw/tmsim/README.md

 ```

 ## Running
 You may execute your algorithm for single input by calling `run` method on `Algorithm` object.
-The following code will instantiate a new Turing machine with given input as initial sequence and print all configurations one by one until machine terminates or step limit is exceeded.
+The following code will not only instantiate a new Turing machine with given input as initial sequence and but also print all configurations one by one until machine terminates or step limit is exceeded.
 ```python
 from tmsim import *
 Algorithm({